yuan0629/Highdim-Linear-Bandit-Inference/README.md

 Folder Real data contains the data and code to reproduce real data analysis results and figures in Section 6.2.

+IWPC1.csv contains the raw downloaded data.
+Data-cleaning.R cleans and processes the raw data in IWPC1.csv to generate dataall.RData.

-dataall.RData contains the Warfarin dosage data used for real data analysis.
+dataall.Rdata contains the Warfarin dosage data used for real data analysis.

+data_dictionary.csv provides the data dictionary that describes each of the 93 covariate columns in dataall.Rdata

 Real data-Coefficient inference.R conducts linear coefficients inference using both IPW and AW debiased estimators, identifies the significant variables corresponding to three different medicine dosage.
 It produces the point estimators and 95% CI for $\beta_1$, $\beta_2$ and $\beta_0$ in Figure 4, and point estimators and 95% CI for $\beta_0-\beta_1$, $\beta_0-\beta_2$ and $\beta_1-\beta_2$ in Figure 5.